The Compleat Food Group tax strategy for the year ending 31 March 2026

 Tax is an important consideration in strategic and operational decision-making processes.
 The objective of the Group’s tax planning activities aims to support the commercial needs of the business by ensuring that the Group’s tax affairs are performed in a tax efficient manner whilst remaining fully compliant with all relevant laws and regulation.

-The Group will not undertake tax practices or strategies that could be perceived as intended to erode the tax base or artificially transfer profits.
+The Group does not undertake tax practices or strategies that could be perceived as intended to erode the tax base or artificially transfer profits.

-The Group will not undertake transactions, establish business relationships or implement corporate structures with the prevailing purpose of tax savings, in the absence of economic substance or other valid nonmarginal reasons.
+The Group does not undertake transactions, establish business relationships or implement corporate structures with the prevailing purpose of tax savings, in the absence of economic substance or other valid nonmarginal reasons.

 Effective risk management is paramount for the Group and underpins its business strategy to strive to achieve “certainty” on the tax positions it adopts.
 The Group’s appetite for risk (including tax risk) is a carefully calibrated part of the business model aligned to the strategic and corporate objectives.